ipfs-inactive/website/README.md

 Page urls can be defined (see the `docs` subfolder) or will default to a slugified version of the page name (i.e. `about.md` will end up at `/about`)

-## Blog
+## Blog content

-Blog articles go in `./content/articles` and should have a title, date, and author.
+Blog articles go in `./content/posts` and should have a title, date, and author.

 If you have images to associate with a blog post, add them to `content/images`.
 Then, to refer to them in a way that will allow them to be built as siblings of the blog post html, prefix their path with {attach}, like so: